- 1 How do you cut and eat pears?

 Some fruits that can be eaten without removing their peels are peaches, pears, plums, grapes, apples, guavas, and oranges with their white-coloured skin.
 According to Healthline, several studies also show that consuming fruits with their fibrous peels can make you feel fuller by reducing your hunger.

-How do you use pear fruit?
+How do you peel plums easily?